imbingz/Password-Generator/README.md

 <a name = "Outcome"></a>
 ### 3. Outcome
 * The user interface is responsive to different devices - mobile, tablets, laptops and larger screen desktops
-* THe app is dynamic and generates a random password based on user preference
+* The app is dynamic and generates a random password based on user preference

 <a name = "Links"></a>
 ### 4. Links